2025–26 Leinster Rugby season

-The 2025–26 season is Leinster Rugby's fifth season in the United Rugby Championship (URC), their 32nd season of professional rugby and their 138th season of representative rugby since their foundation.
-Along with competing in the URC and its Irish Shield competition, both of which it will enter as champion, the club will also participate in the 2025–26 European Rugby Champions Cup.
-Leinster will open the URC season with an away tie at Stormers on 26 September 2025.
+The 2025–26 season was Leinster Rugby's fifth season in the United Rugby Championship (URC), their 32nd season of professional rugby and their 138th season of representative rugby since their foundation.
+Along with competing in the URC and its Irish Shield competition, both of which it entered aschampion, the club also participated in the 2025–26 European Rugby Champions Cup.
+Leinster opened the URC season with an away tie at Stormers on 26 September 2025.

+Leinster emerged once again as United Rugby Championship champions, defeating Pretoria Bulls 36-7 in Dublin in the Grand final, in a repeat of the previous years final.
+They retained the URC Irish Shield for a fifth time, but were runners-up for a record fifth time in the European Rugby Champions Cup, losing to Bordeaux-Begles in Bilbao.

-Leinster Women will contest the 2025 IRFU Women's Interprovincial Series, branded the Vodafone Women's Interprovincial Championship for sponsorship reasons, as defending champions, opening their season on 10 August 2025 against Ulster Women.
-They will also field the combined Wolfhounds team, with Ulster Rugby in the 2025–26 Celtic Challenge, once more as defending champions.
+Leinster Women will contest the 2025 IRFU Women's Interprovincial Series as defending champions, opening their season on 10 August 2025 against Ulster Women.
+They lost the final to Munster Rugby Women.
+They also fielded the combined Wolfhounds team, with Ulster Rugby in the 2025–26 Celtic Challenge, once more as defending champions, and retained the title.